benjaminwestern/bitwarden-python-wraper/README.md

+# THIS IS A WORK IN PROGRESS AND IS NOT READY FOR USE

 # bitwarden-python-wraper
 A Python wrapper for the BitWarden CLI and Local REST API to remove the need for ENV files

 ## CLI Reference Documentation
 https://bitwarden.com/help/cli/#get